-139 Diaz Corona Opening Testimony at 6.
+&lt;sup>139 Diaz Corona Opening Testimony at 6.

-ONLY Nor are the zip codes updated as customers move.
-END CONFIDENTIAL-LAWYERS ONLY] For LifeLine customers, Verizon understands that TracFone's data is more granular: TracFone maintains both mailing addresses and service addresses.
-As a result, analyzing TracFone's LifeLine customers provides the best window into Verizon's ability to cover TracFone's current users overall.
 No wireless network provider offers coverage in every area of the nation or California.
-Nonetheless, a new analysis looking at geographic zip codes of TracFone LifeLine users for which Verizon's network covers [BEGIN CONFIDENTIAL-LAWYERS ONLY] less than 70% of the geographic area of the zip code shows that Verizon's network can cover nearly all of TracFone's existing LifeLine customers.140 [END CONFIDENTIAL-LAWYERS ONLY]

-There are a total of [BEGIN CONFIDENTIAL-LAWYERS ONLY] 1,070 [END CONFIDENTIAL-LAWYERS ONLY] TracFone LifeLine customers associated with geographic California zip codes with <70% Verizon coverage.
+Nonetheless, a new analysis looking at geographic zip codes of TracFone LifeLine users for which Verizon's network covers less than 70% of the geographic area of the zip code shows that Verizon's network can cover nearly all of TracFone's existing LifeLine customers.
+There are a total of 1,070 TracFone LifeLine customers associated with geographic California zip codes with <70% Verizon coverage.
 But even within these zip codes, Verizon provides coverage in areas where people generally are.
-All but [BEGIN CONFIDENTIAL-LAWYERS ONLY] 20 of the 1,070 [END CONFIDENTIAL-LAWYERS ONLY] customers have service addresses in areas covered by Verizon's network.
-In other words, [BEGIN CONFIDENTIAL-LAWYERS ONLY] 98.13% [END CONFIDENTIAL-LAWYERS ONLY] of TracFone's California LifeLine users in counties where Verizon's network has the least coverage would still be adequately served on Verizon.
-Of the [BEGIN CONFIDENTIAL-LAWYERS ONLY] 20 [END 140 The analysis, undertaken by Verizon and TracFone, was based on location information provided by TracFone and Verizon's network coverage data.
+All but 20 of the 1,070 customers have service addresses in areas covered by Verizon's network.
+In other words, 98.13% of TracFone's California LifeLine users in counties where Verizon's network has the least coverage would still be adequately served on Verizon.
+Of the 20 remaining California LifeLine customers who fall outside Verizon's service area, over a third already rely on Verizon over other providers.
+That data indicates that Verizon remains competitive even in the most remote patches of California and where Verizon's network coverage is less extensive (but potentially better than the coverage provided by other MNOs).
+To take just one example: Del Norte County, California, is home to 430 TracFone LifeLine customers with valid service addresses in geographic zip codes in which Verizon's network provides <70% coverage.
+Of those, only four are associated with a service address outside of Verizon's network coverage areas.
+Two of those users already rely on Verizon, despite being outside Verizon's service territory.
+That leaves just two customers on other providers' networks in areas without Verizon coverage: &lt;sup>140 The analysis, undertaken by Verizon and TracFone, was based on location information provided by TracFone and Verizon's network coverage data.
 The analysis compares the Verizon network's California coverage to the service address of each TracFone LifeLine customer in a geographic zip code in which Verizon offers less than 70% coverage.
 The analysis excludes institutional and P.O. box zip codes, described in more detail in Section II.D.2, below.
-CONFIDENTIAL-LAWYERS ONLY]20 remaining California LifeLine customers who fall outside Verizon's service area, over a third already rely on Verizon over other providers.
-That data indicates that Verizon remains competitive even in the most remote patches of California and where Verizon's network coverage is less extensive (but potentially better than the coverage provided by other MNOs).
-To take just one example: Del Norte County, California, is home to [BEGIN CONFIDENTIAL-LAWYERS ONLY] 430 [END CONFIDENTIAL-LAWYERS ONLY]430 TracFone LifeLine customers with valid service addresses in geographic zip codes in which Verizon's network provides <70% coverage.
-Of those, only [BEGIN CONFIDENTIAL-LAWYERS ONLY] four [END CONFIDENTIAL-LAWYERS ONLY]four are associated with a service address outside of Verizon's network coverage areas.
-[BEGIN CONFIDENTIAL-LAWYERS ONLY] Two [END CONFIDENTIAL-LAWYERS ONLY]four of those users already rely on Verizon, despite being outside Verizon's service territory.
-That leaves just [BEGIN CONFIDENTIAL-LAWYERS ONLY] two [END CONFIDENTIAL-LAWYERS ONLY] two customers on other providers' networks in areas without Verizon coverage: [BEGIN CONFIDENTIAL-LAWYERS ONLY]